 Just an ordinary cargo dock, West District Public Cargo Depot has become increasingly famous in Instagram hence the name Instagram Pier.
 With myriad industrial and skyscraper backdrops, and amazing sunset view, people come here every day to take selfies and even wedding photos.
 A must-go for artsy tourists – Don’t miss out those bumblebee-striped caution barriers, a must in your Instagram too!

-So, do you have any instaworthy shots in Hong Kong?
+So, do you have any Instaworthy shots in Hong Kong?
 Let us know.
-If you haven’t visit Hong Kong yet, this is the right time for your gram.
+If you haven’t visited Hong Kong yet, this is the right time for your gram.
 Come with us on this adventure with the support of the Hong Kong Tourism Board, offering you the best packages to explore Hong Kong must-visit location.
 Grab yours now!